REFERENCE COMPONENTS

 "I am in possession of the very first reincarnated Audion Premier Quattro Moving Coil and Line Level 4 Chassis Pre-Amplifier to reach these shores.
 It has the only two upgrades available: Silver point to point wiring and stepped attenuators.
 The chassis colors are black and silver as opposed to the standard dark blue and silver.
 I tested it in my system against my Michael Elliott SA-9 (Magnum Opus Version) and Magnum Opus Line Stage combination.
 The Audion Quattro is a very fine performer.
 However, in my system, as it is now set up, I prefer the two Opus One Units."

-After I requested further information, he sent me this second letter:
+After I requested further information, the reader sent me this second letter:

 "There was break-in time put on the unit at the factory and at the importer.
 We tried the unit with the stock tubes as well as with two different sets of NOS E88CC - Telefunken and Siemen.
 Briefly, the Audion had shortcomings compared to the Opus in bass energy below 60 Hz, and with dynamics, along with less extended upper frequency range.
 For the most part, I feel that the huge tube power supplies of the Magnum Opus, compared to the solid state power supplies of the Audion probably accounts for most of the differences.
 I will send you a much more detailed report later.
 The system includes the big Sound Labs, Walker turntable with Koetsu Onyx Platinum, and a special pair of Viva Auroras (Special Transformers through-out, transformer input, and 845/211 tubes) with Silent Source Cables."

 These two preamplifiers are most likely the two finest that can be purchased "ready to use".
-However, based on my experiences, I still strongly believe that neither of them can equal a heavily modified Jadis JP-80 with an Expressive Technology SU-1 Transformer in its ability to capture the most basic essences of music, though they both will be superior to the Jadis/ET combo in other sonic parameters which are less important to me.
+However, based on my experiences, I still strongly believe that neither of them can equal a heavily modified Jadis JP-80, with a Class A Reference Step-Up, in its ability to capture the most basic essences of music, though they both will be superior to the Jadis/"A" Step-Up combo in other sonic parameters which are less important to me.
 7/03

 AUDION PREMIER QUATTRO (LATEST VERSION-UPDATE FEBRUARY 2007)

 I have some important news concerning this Reference preamplifier.
 The price for a new Quattro* is now $ 16,000**, but there is also a version with all V-Cap Teflon capacitors in the signal-path.
 This option costs an extra $ 1,500** (parts and labor).
-Needless to say, I highly recommend anyone purchasing this unit to also add the V-Cap modification.
+Needless to say, I strongly advise anyone purchasing this unit to also add the V-Cap modification.

 I have heard this new model, with the V-Cap modification, for many hours at an associate's home.
 This same associate also had the older Quattro, though it was heavily modified, including Rel Cap Teflon capacitors in the signal path.
 We both agree that this new model is noticeably superior in every way, even beyond the improvement obviously guaranteed just by the change in the coupling capacitors.
-At this time, we also both agree that this is the finest preamplifier we are aware of that you can purchase new***, at any price.
-Accordingly, it is the only preamplifier now in "Class A" that is currently being manufactured.
+At this time, we also both agree that this is the finest preamplifier, we are aware of, that you can purchase new or used, at any price.
+Accordingly, it is the only preamplifier now in "Class A".

 Further- I was just informed by one of my associates, who actually owns the first Audion Quattro built with V-Caps, that he also had the stock volume controls replaced with those made by Gold Point, using Vishay resisitors.
 They are $ 1,500 for the pair, but he claims that are absolutely necessary if you want to hear the full potential of this design.